Expressing Colostrum Antenatally

 Collecting colostrum before birth can:

-• Prevent the need for industrially made formula and its associated disadvantages13
+• Prevent the need for industrially made formula and its associated disadvantages including changing the baby’s gut microbiome or increasing the risk of a baby developing allergies or diabetes.20

 mother in hospital holding baby skin-to-skin